 What is a Japanese strawberry shortcake cake?

 When Japanese say ‘strawberry shortcake’ they are referring to a strawberry sponge cake filled with whipped heavy cream and decorated with fresh strawberries unlike a classic shortcake made with biscuit.
-Therefore the name Japanese strawberry shortcake cake.
+Thus the name Japanese strawberry shortcake cake.
 It is made with airy and fluffy sponge cake.

 Equipment and preparation